I beg to move,

 There are four things I want to raise.
-First, we need proper recovery proposals to be brought forward.
+First, we need proper recovery proposals.
 Secondly, ignoring the calls for a recovery curriculum will not put children in the best place for their future.
 Thirdly, the obsession with exams does not accommodate the realities of life and does not test young people in the best ways.
 Fourthly, we need to look at young people’s wellbeing and the impact that this situation is having on them.

 The urgent request from my local authority and local leaders is, instead of running a national programme, to make it local.
 That kind of U-turn would be most welcome, because we would be able to build an education system run by local experts, delivering local results.
 That is what we want to see in the recovery curriculum; not children working on Saturdays and after school, as the Secretary of State is suggesting, which our local leader of education said would just stress out traumatised brains.

 Coronavirus has impacted nearly every aspect of society; sadly, schools are no exception.
 Despite the difficulties and extra stress that covid has caused, I commend the hard work of all the teachers and teaching staff across Delyn who have adapted their lessons to be accessible online and supported students throughout.
 I also praise Delyn’s students, and those throughout the United Kingdom, who have had to cope with unprecedented pressures and uncertainties over the past few months regarding their results and futures.